mahebbar/MayaOnlineDocs/chapter1.md

-# Logging in to MayaOnline
+# Accessing MayaOnline

+To use MayaOnline you must log in.

-Go to www.mayaonline.io.
+1. Go to the [www.mayaonline.io](/www.mayaonline.io) URL.

-# Signing up

-Invitations

-Request an invite using GitHub
+2. Click **Sign In** to request an invite using GitHub.

-Click Sign In
+3. Enter your Username or email address.
+4. Enter your password.
+5. Click **Sign In**.

+# Signing Up

+1. A verification link is sent to the email address you specified.
+2. Click on the link sent to your email id for MayaOnline to verify your email address.
-A verification link is sent to the email address you entered.
-If you do not verify, you will not be able to access MAYAOnline.
+   If you do not verify, you will not be able to access MayaOnline.

-Click on the link in the email for MayaOnline to verify your email address.
-Once your email address has been verified successfully, you will be notified after access has been granted.
+3. Once your email address has been verified successfully, you will be notified after access has been granted.